March 2026 streaming: Netflix leads, rivals strike back

 Jamie Lee Curtis joins ‘Scarpetta’ like adding relief to an already crowded map.
 Her character turns family into a minefield: where science wants to cut, bonds refuse to be silent.
 In a month dominated by franchises, this series recalls another promise: crime is also a matter of intimacy.
 And sometimes the hardest truth isn’t in the morgue, but in the home.

 Disney+ lists Lucky Luke available March 23, 2026.
-The character, born in the comic strip, carries a particular mythology: the American West seen from Europe, with its humor, silhouettes, and refrains.
+The character, born in comics, carries a particular mythology: the American West seen from Europe, with its humor, silhouettes, and choruses.

-Adapting Lucky Luke is juggling collective memory.
-There’s the lone cowboy, the speed, the clear line, the gallery of supporting roles.
-There’s also a question of tone: how to be faithful to the spirit without turning it into a museum?
+Adapting Lucky Luke is juggling with collective memory.
+There’s the solitary cowboy, the speed, the clear line, the gallery of supporting characters.
+There’s also a question of tone: how to be faithful to the spirit without turning it into a museum piece?

-In a month saturated with crime dramas and dark returns, Lucky Luke offers a breather.
-A comedic-adventure western, at a time when platforms are also looking for family stories to share.
+In a month saturated with crime dramas and dark returns, Lucky Luke offers a breath.
+A comedic adventure western, at a time when platforms are also looking for family stories that can be shared.

 HBO Max: Counter-Programming, From Fatal Triangle To Campus Comedy